AlphaLock/Indian_Startup_Funding_Data_Analysis/readme.md

 2018 and 2021.

 The 2018 dataset contains informations such as;
-Company Name, Industry,	Round/Series, Funding Amount stated in Indian Rupees and some without a currency symbol, Location, and a brief information about the Company.
+Company Name, Industry,	Round/Series, Funding Amount in Indian Rupees currency and some without a currency symbol, Location, and a brief information about the Company.
-There are no miising values and NAN(Not a Number) values in this dataset.
+There are no mising values and NAN(Not a Number) values in this dataset.

 The 2019 dataset contains the following informations;
 Company or brand name,  Year founded, Company headquarters location, 	Sector,	Core business of the company, Namess of Founders,	Investor, Funding Amount, and Stage.